Royal Edinburgh Military Tattoo: Performances

-The Tattoo performance takes place every weekday evening and twice on Saturdays throughout August and has never been cancelled due to inclement weather.
+The Tattoo performance takes place every weekday evening and twice on Saturdays throughout August and, to date, has only been cancelled once due to inclement weather, on August 4, 2025 when Storm Floris hit the United Kingdom.
 However, in 2020 and 2021 the performances were cancelled due to the COVID-19 pandemic.
 In 2010 the event became the Royal Edinburgh Military Tattoo after HM Queen Elizabeth awarded the Royal title in celebration of its six decades of existence.
 Since 2012, each performance has included a fireworks display.
 From 2005 to 2015, a son et lumière element projected on to the facade of the Castle.
 In 2016, the projection technology on the castle was upgraded to utilize modern projection mapping technology.
 In 2018, laser technology was used for the first time.

 Since 2004, the Edinburgh Military Tattoo has also held free abridged performances at the Ross Bandstand in Princes Street Gardens, entitled "Taste of the Tattoo", and as of 2008 also in George Square in Glasgow.
 The Edinburgh Military Tattoo has also toured overseas, visiting New Zealand in 2000 as part of the Tattoo's 50th anniversary celebrations.
 It visited Australia in 2005 and returned to the Sydney Football Stadium in February 2010 as part of the Tattoo's 60th anniversary celebrations.
 In February 2016 the Tattoo sold 240,000 tickets when it was staged in Wellington, New Zealand and Melbourne Australia.
 The performance was held at ANZ Stadium, Sydney in October 2019.
 There were also plans to take the show to China in 2020, with performances in Shanghai, Beijing, and Guangzhou.
-Due to the COVID-19 pandemic these plans have been suspended.
+Due to the COVID-19 pandemic these plans were suspended.